awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 sudo bash eks-log-collector.sh
 ```

-The script collects the following diagnostic information:
+The script collects the following diagnostic information\.
+The CNI version that you have deployed can be earlier than the script version\.

 ```
       This is version 0.6.1.
 New versions can be found at https://github.com/awslabs/amazon-eks-ami

 Trying to collect common operating system logs...
 Trying to collect kernel logs...